General Properties Of Viruses: Important Notes

 - Routinely employed for diagnostic virology.

-- Cell cultures are classified into three types based on their origin, and chromosomal characteristics.
+- Cell cultures are classified into three types based on their origin and chromosomal characteristics.

 - Cell Culture:

-General Properties Of Viruses Short Essays
+General Properties Of Viruses: Short Essays

 Question 1.
-Mention the characters of viruses.
+Mention the characteristics of viruses.

 Answer:

-General Characters Of Viruses:
+General Characteristics of Viruses:

 - Viruses are the smallest obligate intracellular infective agents.